jspotten/cs324-labs/10-lab-proxy-threadpool/README.md

 ./slow-client.py -o tmp5p -x http://localhost:port/ "http://localhost:port2/cgi-bin/slow?sleep=1&size=4096"
 ```

-Now run the following to see if there are any differences (there should not be):
+This Now run the following to see if there are any differences (there should not be):

 ```bash
 diff -u tmp1 tmp1p